LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/vector-class.md

 ### <a name="parameters"></a>Paramètres

+*count*
-`count` La longueur minimale du stockage à allouer pour le vecteur.
+ Taille de stockage minimale à allouer pour le vecteur.

 ### <a name="example"></a>Exemple